yanbin1992/IS5452_project/Backend/README.md

 5. tensorflow
 6. numpy

-After installing all the required packages, run the following command
+After installing all the required packages, run the following command which will run the service on port 8080
 `sudo python3 backend.py 8080`
-It will run the service on port 8080.

 Or if you want to continuously run the script on background, please run
 `sudo nohup python3 backend.py 8080 &`